MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_11-Implement_Monitoring.md

 1. Within the Remote Desktop session, click **Start**, expand the **Windows System** folder, and click **Command Prompt**.

-1. From the Command Prompt, run the following to copy the restore the **hosts** file to the original location:
+1. From the Command Prompt, run the following to trigger increased CPU utilization on the **az104-11-vm0** Azure VM:

    ```
    for /l %a in (0,0,1) do echo a